IsaGutierrez/IsaGutierrez/README.md

 ### Hey there! <3

-I'm Isa, a Junior Full-Stack Developer and Localization Project Manager.✨
+I'm Isa, a Junior Full-Stack Developer and Localization Specialist.✨

 Feel free to roam around my profile and repositories!